achau96/wheres-waldo/README.md

    There were some changes which I had to revise.
 2. Image mapping.
 May need to install npm package, but as of this current version, just uses html basics.
+3. Used Cloud Firestore (NoSQL cloud database) to sync coordinates to prevent cheating by looking at coordinates.

 ## Problems